 While Section 1 of the 13th Amendment outlawed chattel slavery and involuntary servitude (except as punishment for a crime), Section 2 gave the U.S. Congress the power “to enforce this article by appropriate legislation.”

 The year after the amendment’s passage, Congress used this power to pass the nation’s first civil rights bill, the Civil Rights Act of 1866.
-The law invalidated the so-called black codes, those laws put into place in the former Confederate states that governed the behavior of blacks, effectively keeping them dependent on their former owners.
+The law invalidated the so-called black codes, those laws put into place in the former Confederate states that governed the behavior of black people, effectively keeping them dependent on their former owners.

 Congress also required the former Confederate states to ratify the 13th Amendment in order to regain representation in the federal government.